butlerboy92/RogueDHCP/README.md

 <h1>Rogue DHCP</h1>
-This is a simple lab utilizing Wireshark to detect a Rogue DHCP server.
+This is a simple lab utilizing Wireshark to detect a Rogue DHCP server utilizing Virtual Machines for lab setup.